Metropolitan-Council/vmt-mode-shift-study/README.md

 	conda activate msp

+If you have difficulties solving pacakges on macOS, try using the Mac-specific environment.

+  conda env create -n msp-mac --file mac-environment.yml conda activate msp-mac

 After installing the packages, you'll use keyring to set the main directory on our shared drive.
 This avoids the need to hard-code file names in the scripts:

 	import keyring